IreneKilgannon/Computer-Infrastructure/README.md

 __Task 5: Download Today's Weather Data__

 Change to the data/weather directory.
-Download the latest weather data for the Athenry weather station from Met Eireann using ``wget``.
+Download the latest weather data for the Athenry weather station from Met Éireann using ``wget``.
 Use the ``-O <filename>`` option to save the file as ``weather.json``.
-The data can be found at this URL: `https://prodapi.metweb.ie/observations/athenry/today`.
+The data is found at this URL: `https://prodapi.metweb.ie/observations/athenry/today`.

 __Task 6: Timestamp the Data__